 One way to make the process easier is to lighten your load by selling, donating or throwing away as much as you can.
-Sure, there’s some stuff you need to keep: important documents, family heirlooms, children.
+Sure, there are some things you need to keep: important documents, family heirlooms, children...
 But you’ll also have to make some tough choices.

-Here’s some advice for deciding what to keep, what to sell, and what to throw away (or donate).
+Here’s some advice for deciding what to keep, what to sell, and what to throw away (or donate) before you relocate.

 Over the years, families collect lots of stuff.
 Maybe they were gifts or, inspired by any number of cooking shows, a budding chef picked up a variety of kitchen gadgets and small appliances that barely made it out of the package or box.
 If they’re still in good shape they might just help you defray the cost of the move.